scratux/scratux/README.md

 # Scratux
 Scratux is a block-based visual programming language targeted primarily at children.
 Users can create projects using a block-like interface.
 With Scratux, you can program your own interactive stories, games, and animations — and share your creations with others in the online community.

 Basically Scratux is a simple project that aims to provide Free/Libre Open Source Linux binaries of Scratch Desktop.
-So consider it as the unofficial Scratch for Linux ;)

 Since the official Scratch project does not provide binaries for Linux distributions, we created this project so you do not have to download + build from source.
 Just click and install it.

 Scratux is built-in different languages and is always based on the latest stable Scratch Desktop release.
 Currently it is fetching Scratch Desktop 3.8.0